TurkuNLP/lumi-nlp-recipes/transformers_example_fsdp/README.md

 # Starter example of training Poro with FSDP using HuggingFace

-Disclaimer: This is a very light example
+Disclaimer: This is a very light and un-optimized example.
+This is just merely to show a one way to launch training with FSDP.
+For a proper, working solution, please use sft_trl.

 ## Environment
 I'm using singularity-containers which have PyTorch, Apex, aws-ofi-rccl-plugin for libfabric and flash-attn for rocm as my base python environment.
 As singularity-containers are immutable,